SpareCores/sc-www/src/assets/articles/metaflow-resource-tracker.md

 supported on MacOS, so it was clear that we needed to find a more universal solution.

-This led to introducing an alternative `psutil` implementation that works on all operating systems, but requires installing additional software.
-Now the package can automatically detect the best way to collect the resource usage data based on the operating system and installed packages -- with the preference of using `psutil` when available.
+So we implemented an alternative `psutil` approach that works on all operating systems, but requires installing additional software.
+Now the package can automatically detect the best way to collect the resource usage data based on the operating system and installed packages — with the preference of using `psutil` when available.

 The performance of the `procfs` and the `psutil` implementations is similar (if interested in more details, see the relevant section of the
 <a href="https://sparecores.github.io/resource-tracker/#performance" target="_blank">package docs</a>),
-so you might wonder why kept both implementations.
+so you might wonder why we kept both implementations.

 The `psutil` implementation works on all operating systems at the cost of the extra dependency, while the `procfs` implementation works without any additional